syophie/barista-buddy-milk-optimisation/README.md

 ## Problem statement

 During peak periods, baristas handle a stream of drink *tickets* that compete for constrained milk handling capacity (pouring, steaming, freshness windows).

-Coffee shops routinely waste 6–25% of their milk through over-steaming, pitcher leftovers, and imprecise portioning.
-For a moderately busy shop using 10 litres per day, even a 10% waste rate equates to roughly £436.80 lost annually; at higher waste rates (15–20%), the true cost is significantly greater.
-In a high-volume Sydney café consuming 105 litres of milk daily, measured waste reached 6.3 litres per day — AU$5,733 per year.

 The goal is to design a **selective triage system** that reduces milk waste and retains coffee quality **without disrupting standard service**.

 ---